Spectrum, 14th Century

 Spectrum, 14th Century is an EP by the Canadian musician Owen Pallett, the second issued under the name of their project Final Fantasy.
-Pallett describes the songs as "fake field recordings" from the fictional country of Spectrum, which is also the setting of his 2010 album Heartland.
+Pallett describes the songs as "fake field recordings" from the fictional country of Spectrum, which is also the setting of their 2010 album Heartland.
 Several musicians who play on the EP are also members of the indie band Beirut.